 Regular and constant communication among subscribers is carried out via EIS interface, e-mail and telephone, but more and more mobile devices are used to reach all users and potential users.

-The in-house development of Compass database was launched in 2014 in order to provide up-to-date information on scientific databases that are accessible in Hungary.
+The in-house development of Compass database was launched in 2017 and being currently developed in order to provide up-to-date information on scientific databases that are accessible in Hungary.
 Based on Google map it is an easy way of use for researchers, librarians and anyone interested in scientific database access and search.